Background

 Mental illness is a state of disconnect, a state of discontinuity and disjointedness.

 There's no gyroscope.
-There is no core identity, no guiding light, no northern star, no caressing hand, no embrace and no hugs and no warmth and no acceptance and no love.
+There is no core identity, no guiding light, no northern star, no caressing hand, no embrace and no hugs, no warmth, no acceptance and no love.

 What happens to us, the mentally ill, internally, is equally puzzling and bewildering.